IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_github.md

 The operator for IBM® block storage CSI driver can be installed directly with GitHub.
 Installing the CSI (Container Storage Interface) driver is part of the operator installation process.

 Use the following steps to install the operator and driver, with [GitHub](https://github.com/IBM/ibm-block-csi-operator) (github.com/IBM/ibm-block-csi-operator).

-1. Create a project namespace, using the `kubectl create ns <namespace>` command.
+**Note:** Before you begin, you may need to create a user-defined namespace.
+Create the project namespace, using the `kubectl create ns <namespace>` command.

-2. Install the operator.
+1. Install the operator.

     1. Download the manifest from GitHub.